ISI-MIP/isipedia-author/README.md

 ```

 We can also have HTML code as well as javascript code for more advanced, interactive content.
+See the [example ice cream article](https://demo.isipedia.org/report/example-ice-cream-article-euu/) and its markdown source for a demonstration of these features.

 ## Inject data into the articles